aboutroots/js-courses-ref/TEST.md

 2. What is Functional Programming?
 3. Similarities and differences between the array and the object.
 4. What destructuring is? (give the differences between the destructuring of the array and the object)
-5. forEach vs _.each
+5. forEach vs \_.each
 6. How does filter function work?
-7. Function expression vs declaration.
+7. Function expression vs declaration and function definition.
 8. Arguments vs parameters.
 9. Arrow functions - how they differ (5 features)
 10. What are higher-order functions & Callbacks?